 The current recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram (g/kg) of body weight a day for adults over 18.
 So according to this formula, a person who weighs 150 pounds requires at least 55 grams of protein each day.

 As you may have noticed, 18 through 65 is a pretty large age-range.
 (It spans nearly five decades!)
 During these years of your life, age doesn’t have as much to do with your protein requirements as your weight and overall fitness goals do.
 So when it comes to figuring out your body’s protein needs during this portion of your adult life, you should use your weight as the determining factor.

 Using the formula above, plug in your weight to determine your general protein recommendation, then make any necessary adjustments based on your lifestyle or health goals.
-For example, adults who stay active and prioritize protein as part of their diet might want to have closer to 2.2 grams per kilogram, or around 1 gram of protein per pound of bodyweight per day, instead of the generally recommended 0.8 grams per kilogram (g/kg) of body weight per day.
+For example, adults who stay active and prioritize protein as part of their diet might want to have anywhere between 1-1.5 grams per kilogram, depending on fitness level, instead of the generally recommended 0.8 grams per kilogram (g/kg) of body weight per day.

 Age becomes more important to protein intake as you hit 65+.
 Once you reach your 60s, you might want to begin upping the amount of protein you consume per day in an effort to maintain muscle mass and strength, bone health and other essential physiological functions.